stroxler/music-notes/progressions-in-A-L.md

 ...
 Descending diminished into minor (typically a II chord) ... this one is in "fine and dandy", it's also used starting in the second bar of "Wave" to modulate to IV
+    and in the end of the A to "Honeysuckle Rose".

 Em Ldim Dm G7 C
 Am Idim Gm C7 F